-Achalasia is a rare disorder that makes it difficult for food and liquid to pass into your stomach.
-Achalasia occurs when nerves in the tube connecting your mouth and stomach (esophagus) into your stomach.
+Achalasia is a rare disorder that makes it difficult for food and liquid to pass from the swallowing tube connecting your mouth and stomach (esophagus) into your stomach.

 Achalasia care at Mayo Clinic

 - Brown AY.
 Allscripts EPSi.
-Mayo Clinic, Rochester, Minn.
-Jan.
-24, 2017.
+Mayo Clinic.
+March 12, 2020.

 - Blackmon SH (expert opinion).
 Mayo Clinic.
 April 8, 2020

 Products & Services